 |Sign of the Kiwi, Summit Road, Port Hills

 |Located at the Sign of the Kiwi

-|Must be kept on leads.
+|Must be kept on a leash

-From the car park at the top of Rapaki Track, the walkway climbs steeply through tussock grassland to the top of Mt Vernon.
+From the car park at the top of Rāpaki Track, the walkway climbs steeply through tussock grassland to the top of Mt Vernon.
 Some of the best views on the Port Hills are enjoyed from this summit.
-The track then makes its way down to the Summit Road.
+The track then makes its way down to Summit Road.

 The track exits the forest to traverse through more tussock before reaching the entrance to Sugarloaf Reserve on the harbour side of the ridge.
-From this point it's best to take Mitchells Track which takes you through native bush before descending to Dyers Pass and the Sign of the Kiwi tea rooms.
+From this point, it's best to take Mitchells Track which takes you through native bush before descending to Dyers Pass and the Sign of the Kiwi tea rooms.